ndelrossi7/giotto-sphinx/source/subsections/tipsandtricks/howtosubsetgiottoobject.rst

 			:alt: Show only a subset of clusters

 *********************************************************************
-3. Show only a subset of the clusters, excluding not selected cells
+3. Show Only A Subset of Clusters (excluding not selected cells)
 *********************************************************************

 .. code-block::